UN commission of inquiry joins rising chorus that accuses Israel of genocide in Gaza

 While neither the commission nor the 47-member-country council that it works for within the U.N. system can take action against a country, the findings could be used by prosecutors at the International Criminal Court or the U.N.'s International Court of Justice.

-The report also amounts to a final message from the team headed by former U.N. rights chief Navi Pillay.
+The report also amounts to a final message from the team headed by former U.N. rights chief Navi Pillay, who served as a judge on the International Criminal Tribunal for Rwanda.
 All three of its members announced in July that they would resign, citing personal reasons and a need for change.

 The team was commissioned by the Human Rights Council, the U.N.’s top human rights body, but it does not speak for the United Nations.